adityavkk/N-Body-Simulations/README.md

 that allows us to calculate the force on a particular body in O(log n) time as opposed to the O(n), direct-sum algorithm.

-It relies on recursively dividing up our space octants in 3 dimensions or quadrants in 2 dimensions.
+It relies on recursively dividing up our space into octants in 3 dimensions or quadrants in 2 dimensions.
 We keep dividing quadrants into further quadrants until each particle occupies it's own quadrant.
 All the while maintaining invariant attributes about each partition like center